hyphenOs/hyphenos-blog/content/2017/hello.md

 For `hyphenOs` blog, I wanted to use pelican FWIW.
 A small issue with this is - since it's not natively supported by Github Pages, it's a bit of an issue to keep track of your posts and also making sure your generated output is pushed to a respective <foo>.github.io repository.
 So how does one go about it?
 We make interesting use of `git submodule` to achieve this.
 Note: what is described can as well work with gh-pages repo (or I hope so.).

 This approach is explained in a couple of [blog](http://railslide.io/pelican-github-pages.html) [posts](http://martinbrochhaus.com/pelican2.html) and I am pretty sure there are many more who go into a lot of details.
-What I am going to describe here is simply how to use `output` and `theme` directory as `git submodule`, so that everythng is version controlled.
+What I am going to describe here is simply how to use `output` and `theme` directory as `git submodule`, so that everything is version controlled.

 We basically need three repositories here -